kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Operational Risk

-Systems fail unexpectedly.
+Systems fail unexpectedly
-Latency disrupts workflows.
+Latency disrupts workflows
 Dependencies cascade

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.